 How to Apply

-Interested scholars are invited to fill out the form at https://goo.gl/EYhu72 and email a CV and a brief (no more than 1000 words) research proposal to firstname.lastname@example.org.
+Interested scholars are invited to fill out the FORM by this LINK and email a short bio and a brief (no more than 1000 words) research proposal to firstname.lastname@example.org.
 CASI will respond within one week.

 Questions on the affiliation of visiting scholars can be addressed to Aida Konokbaeva, CASI Coordinator, email@example.com.